X-PaySway-Signature

 Generate the expected signature

-- If they match, it means the request was signed by PaySway using correct secret
+header:- If they match: The request is authentic and was signed by PaySway using the correct secret